 Claudia was 17 years old when she was discovered by Michel Levaton of the Metropolitan agency in a Düsseldorf nightclub where she was celebrating a friend's birthday.
 Until then, she had always intended to become a lawyer like her father.

-- She was also featured in Peter Lindbergh's book '10 Women' and the book 'A second decade of Guess? images'.
+- Claudia has produced a series of fitness videos entitled 'Claudia Schiffer's Perfectly Fit' and an autobiography called 'Memories'. - She was also featured in Peter Lindbergh's book '10 Women' and the book 'A second decade of Guess? images'.

 - Along with fellow models Karen Mulder and Naomi Campbell, she has a toy doll made in her likeness.